Electric chain hoists from Lifting gear Direct

 Electric chain hoists can be seen in countless workplaces, such as; building sites, warehouses, car garages, docks, fabrication workshops, and have even been known to be used to lower chandeliers for cleaning purposes in large manor houses, as you can see an electric hoist is a very versatile piece of lifting equipment.
 Electric chain hoists are typically hung on a beam attachment such as a clamp or trolley on a jib crane or mobile gantry to facilitate easier movement of the hoist and/or load; one easy touch of a button on the pendant remote control and you’re away; lifting becomes safer, easier and faster, and with many different lifting capacities available from a few hundred kg’s to many thousands of kg’s, there is something available for most purposes, providing of course there is a power supply.

 Lifting Gear Direct can supply, test and repair electric chain hoists with different lifting capacities, some of which are able to lift loads of around 20’000kg and more, a weight which no human could possible lift, and thus the electric hoist is an essential piece of lifting equipment in many areas.
 Thorough inspections can also be accommodated to comply with the LOLER regulations.

 How an electric chain hoist works.

 Firstly the hoist itself will need to be fixed onto a suitable anchor point via its top hook; this is often a jib crane or mobile gantry crane or other suitable load bearing structures capable of taking the weight of the load to be lifted.
 Once the hoist is safely fixed into its place then the chain may be lowered down from the hoist and attached to the load to be lifted, this can be done in a variety of different ways depending on the size and type of load.
-It is often the case to use further accessories such as a lifting sling, either chain or webbing, as it is easier to attach these to the load at various points to ensure that the load will be evenly balanced and therefore not tip, ensuring a safer lift.
+It is often the case to use further lifting accessories such as a lifting sling, either chain or webbing, as it is easier to attach these to the load at various points to ensure that the load will be evenly balanced and therefore not tip, ensuring a safer lift.
 Once you are sure the load is secure you may slowly begin your lift using the powered hand held remote control.
 You should always stop the lift for a moment once the load is just clear of the ground, (a test lift) to make sure it is stable and secure before continuing, this procedure will minimise the risk of injury.

 The majority of electric chain hoists have built in safety features, hooks will have safety catches so the load will not become disengaged.
 Most hoists will have a clutch system which slips at a preset torque, this is to prevent overloading the device which is very dangerous.
 Some electric hoists have a switch mechanism where the chain will mechanically engage if overloaded.
 Various newer hoists will have safety cut out switches for emergencies.
 These features are extremely important for safety reasons.